WieWaldi/suckless.X11/README.md

 - **xssstate** - display the state of the X screensaver extension

 ## Colors
 No, it's not a "The Blue Oyster" theme.
-But I like these colors anyway.
+But I like these pink and purple colors anyway.
 | Color         | Hex | RGB | CTERM |
 |---|---|---|---|
 | Deep Pink     |    ![#5f005f](https://via.placeholder.com/15/5f005f/5f005f.png) `#5f005f`| 95, 0, 95     | 53  |